shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 *Note.* Offsets should not be applied to the TX or RX frequencies in PiStar, because the radio should not need any offsets, and any offset will be reflected in the frequency displayed on the radio, because PiStar actually sends the master frequency +/- the offset to the hotspot.

-When the radio receives a RF DMR signal, the green LED on the top of the radio will illuminate as normal, and the name and callsign are displayed if the DMR ID database contains that ID.
+When the radio receives an RF DMR signal, the green LED on the top of the radio will illuminate as normal, and the name and callsign are displayed if the DMR ID database contains that ID.
 If the ID is not in the DMR ID database, the ID number will be shown.

 ![](media/hotspot-rx.jpg)

-When PiStar receives traffic from the Internet and sends it to the hotspot for transmission, the hotspot displays the Callsign and name or the DMR ID, and the TX frequency is show.
+When PiStar receives traffic from the Internet and sends it to the hotspot for transmission, the hotspot displays the Callsign and name or the DMR ID, and the TX frequency is shown.

 The LED on the top of the radio also turns red to indicate the radio is transmitting